Mehgugs/novus/docs_topics/0x1-UInts.md

 ### Using them in code

 Novus internally uses the encoded uint64 for all snowflakes and will convert the strings sent by discord.
-You should use the @{novus.util.uint|uint} module to write down literals.
+You should use the @{util.uint|uint} module to write down literals.

 ```lua